Discover Weissenkirchen in the Wachau Austria

 Weingut Josef Jamek farms 25 hectares of vines in the most renowned vineyard locations in the Wachau, including the famous steep slope ‘Ried Klaus’, which produces top, cult-staus Rieslings, the primary rock terraces of the Achleiten and Liebenberg vineyards, known for top-class Grüner Veltliners and the Hochrain and Zweikreuzgarten vineyards in Wösendorf.

 The Jamek family has been growing wine for four generations - starting in 1912 when Anton Jamek purchased the first vineyard.
 It was his son however, Josef Jamek who made the greatest impact on wine production in the Wachau and the character of dry Wachau wines we all enjoy today.
 Josef purchased 1.5 hectares of the famous ‘Ried Klaus’ vineyard in 1955 and in 1959 produced a pure single vineyard Riesling, with no added sugar, a first for its time.
-He then went on to build the famous Wachau dry stone walls in the Klau vineyard and add an irrigation system.
+He then went on to build the famous Wachau dry stone walls in the Klaus vineyard and add an irrigation system.
 Josef Jamek was a real wine pioneer and the Ried Klaus vineyard remains at the heart of Weingut Josef Jamek.

 Weingut Schmelz (Joching):